 The state of Idaho issued its first plates in 1913, with the price determined by the value of the vehicle.

-by the value of the vehicle.
 There were only 2,083 plates issued that year (each vehicle receiving a single plate).
 Motorcycles were not issued an actual license plate.
-Instead, the owners simply painted their registry number, state, and year of manufacture on the rear mud guard.
-In 1917, motorcyclists received their first actual motorcycle plates.
-Back then, if a license plate was lost, the motorist could purchase a blank replacement plate that was flat where the numbers would typically be embossed.
-The owner could then hand paint the license plate number in the flat area.
-Perhaps that is where Idaho's creative license plate designs first began.
+Instead, the owners simply our most famous product as WORLD FAMOUS POTATOES.
+In 1953 and 1956, the slogan was modified to read WORLD FAMOUS POTATO, but was shortened to FAMOUS POTATOES in 1957.

 Idaho has a long history of creative plate designs, in fact, it pioneered the concept.
 In 1928, Idaho became the first state in the nation to feature a graphic on a license plate by proudly displaying an impressive Idaho potato that filled the entire plate.
-The 1940 plate commemorated 50 our most famous product as WORLD FAMOUS POTATOES.
-In 1953 and 1956, the slogan was modified to read WORLD FAMOUS POTATO, but was shortened to FAMOUS POTATOES in 1957.
+The 1940 plate commemorated 50